by Steven K. Roberts

 “I’d rather be lucky than talented.
 Luck doesn’t take any work.”

 —David Berkstresser, who never fails to come up with a quotable line in the middle of a pizza.

-I keep getting glimpses of it sometimes in the images called forth by the music of my life, flashes of the Road encoded in CDs of my favorite travelin’ jams.
+I keep getting glimpses of it.
+Sometimes it appears in images elicited by the music of my life, flashes of the Road encoded in CDs of my favorite travelin’ jams.
 Sometimes the reminders lurk in the smoldering eyes of a new friend, recalling the romance of beginnings, the magic of new places.
 If I’m sensitive, it takes but a sunny day and a passing bicycle; if I’m stressed, I have to get hit on the head by the poignancy of old writings or the intensity of new passions before I remember why I am.
 But always, somewhere below the surface, is the wanderlust — the ache for freedom.
 Strip away all the high tech and business clutter, and you’ll find me deep in love, still, with the Other Woman… The Road.
 She’s easy to take for granted, yet so potent in her effects that handling a tattered old road map can bring tears to my eyes.

 It’s happening again at last.
 Friends have watched patiently for three and a half years, some helping with the project, others just asking in that quiet way if I’m ever going to travel again — their voices taking on the sort of tenderness associated with hesitant questions about relationships in transition.
 This whole Silicon Valley “layover,” nearly as long as my internment in Ohio suburbia, seems to have been one great inhalation: now, blue-faced, I strain toward the moment of release in a sort of eager panic.
 On April 15, I will shut the door of the Sun bikelab one last time and return to the road at last… full-time.